Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Conclusions

-In the various Appendices, we describe how all these ideas can be also applied to Markov jump processes on the one-dimensional lattice with arbitrary nearest-neighbors transition rates $w(x \pm 1,x)$, via the replacement of derivatives by finite differences.
+Our main conclusion is thus that the present supersymmetric perspective clarifies the spectral properties of the generators governing the dynamics of the probabilities $P_t(x)$ and of the currents $J_t(x)$, unifies various notions of Markov dualities at the level of operator identities, and directly leads to the identification of models with shape-invariance-exact-solvability.
+In the various Appendices, we describe how all these physical ideas can be also applied to reversible Markov jump processes on the one-dimensional lattice with arbitrary nearest-neighbors transition rates $w(x \pm 1,x)$, via the replacement of derivatives by finite differences.
+The similarities and the differences between Markov models defined in continuous space and discrete space are actually useful to better understand both.

-Our main conclusion is thus that the supersymmetric perspective clarifies the properties of the generators governing the dynamics of the probabilities $P_t(x)$ and of the currents $J_t(x)$, unifies various notions of Markov dualities, and directly leads to a simple shape-invariance-exact-solvability for Pearson diffusions.

-As recalled in the Introduction, the present paper focusing on $d=1$ can be considered as the companion paper of the previous work \cite{c_susySVD} devoted to the supersymmetric properties of Fokker-Planck generators in dimension $d>1$ (where the current $\vec J_t(\vec x)$ is a d-dimensional vector), and of Markov jump generators on an arbitrary graph (where the probability $P_t(x)$ lives on the $N$ configurations $x$ while the currents lives on the $M= (N-1)+C$ links between configurations, where $C=M-(N-1)\geq 1$ is the number of independent cycles that may carry steady currents).
+As recalled in the Introduction, this point of view is also useful to make the link with other recent works concerning non-equilibrium Markov processes, either in dimension $d=1$ with other boundary conditions leading to non-equilibrium steady currents, as described in [14,18] for periodic boundary conditions and Boundary-driven-by-reservoirs respectively, or in arbitrary dimensions as discussed in \cite{c_susySVD} both for Fokker-Planck generators in dimension $d>1$ (where the current $\vec J_t(\vec x)$ is a d-dimensional vector), and for Markov jump generators on arbitrary graphs.
+Finally, let us mention that all these ideas concerning a single one-dimensional Markov process are also useful in the field of integrable models of interacting Markov processes (see \cite{TheoExchangeSiegmund,ExchangemsTheo,TheoExactSolv1,TheoExactSolv2} and references therein).